cilium/cilium/Documentation/architecture.rst

   for details on how to configure Kubernetes network policies.
 It is possible to define base rules using the Kubernetes specification and then extend these using additional Cilium specific rules.
 * The Cilium policy language as described below.
-In addition to the what the Kubernetes NetworkPolicy spec supports, the Cilium language allows to implement Layer 7 filtering, deny rules, and hierarchical rules for delegation and precedence purposes.
+In addition to what the Kubernetes NetworkPolicy spec supports, the Cilium language allows to implement Layer 7 filtering, deny rules, and hierarchical rules for delegation and precedence purposes.
 Cilium also provides egress enforcement